juanwolf/blog/_posts/2017-02-22-how-to-dockerize-an-application.markdown

 ## Example

 Would be a shame to not give you a little example before you get back to your keyboard with a strange mood of dockerizing the world.
+I might add more examples when I will have experienced more docker deployement...

 ### Django

 As Django needs a settings file to survive, you might play first with a volume for this setting file.
 As well you might have configure the logging to log in a specific file...
 Add a volume in your dockerfile pointing to this/these file(S).

-### NodeJS
+Would you like to serve the statics on your application or with your proxy?
+If you choose to serve the statics file with django,  you can use whitenoise.

+You will need a webserver to run your django application.
+I invite you to use uwsgi which is extremely reliable.

+And that's it, you have all the tips to build a nice django app dockerized.
+You can have a look at the way that django-cookiecutter generate its docker env, it's pretty cool.